dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : A list of addresses, prefixes and/or other identifiersfrom indicating sources from which traffic should always be allowed, regardless of contradictory data gleaned in a detected attack.

+Multi-homed DOTS client:
+: A DOTS client exchanging messages with multiple DOTS servers, each in a separate administrative domain.

 Requirements            {#requirements}